 Essential oils during pregnancy: how and which ones to use?

-For thousands of years, people seeking natural remedies have used essential oils as a natural treatment for their ailments.
-Although they are natural and can relieve nausea, anxiety, and headaches, they are not always recommended for pregnant women .
+For thousands of years, people seeking natural remedies have used essential oils as a natural treatment for ailments.
+Even though they are natural and can relieve nausea, anxiety or even headaches, they are not always recommended for pregnant women .
 What essential oils are allowed during pregnancy? and those prohibited?

 What is an essential oil ?

 First, essential oils are a category of evaporated aromatic oils derived from plants .
-In their host plant, oils are responsible for the plant's characteristic odor, attract beneficial organisms, repel harmful pests.
-In addition, they help the plant to reproduce, regenerate and heal.
+In their host plant, oils are responsible for the plant's characteristic odor, attract beneficial organisms, and repel harmful parasites.
+Additionally, they help the plant reproduce, regenerate and heal.

-Next, the Greeks, Romans, and Egyptians are considered the first humans to harness the many abilities of essential oils.
-These ancient peoples developed the techniques used by distillation and pressing.
+Next, the Greeks, Romans, and Egyptians are considered the first humans to harness the many capabilities of essential oils.
+These ancient people developed the techniques used by distillation and pressing.
 They used essential oils because of their healing and medicinal properties, for cosmetic purposes.
-In addition, They used them to facilitate spiritual meditation and relaxation.
+Additionally, they used them to facilitate spiritual meditation and relaxation.

 It is not recommended to use essential oils during the first 3 months of pregnancy .
-Indeed, they can potentially cause uterine contractions or harm the development of the baby.
+Indeed, they can potentially cause uterine contractions or harm the baby's development.
 More research needs to be done on the subject, but prevention is always better than cure.

 Pregnant women should also avoid aromatherapy products and treatments during the first trimester .
 Indeed, essential oils are the main ingredients used in aromatherapy.